civetweb defaults to libssl.so and libcrypto.so when versions not passed

 2015-03-25 18:29:43.536944 7fdbb7ba5940 0 starting handler: civetweb 2015-03-25 18:29:43.537221 7fdbb7ba5940 0 civetweb: 0xa8d820: load_dll: cannot load libssl.so 2015-03-25 18:29:43.537319 7fdbb7ba5940 0 civetweb: 0xa8d820: load_dll: cannot load libcrypto.so

 #if !defined(SSL_LIB) #define SSL_LIB "libssl.so" #endif #if !defined(CRYPTO_LIB) #define CRYPTO_LIB "libcrypto.so" #endif

 Normally these are passed via the makefile:

-#2 Updated by Tim Serong over 1 year ago
+#2 Updated by Tim Serong almost 2 years ago

 It should work if you create a couple of symlinks:

 # ln -s /lib64/libssl.so.1.0.0 /usr/lib64/libssl.so # ln -s /lib64/libcrypto.so.1.0.0 /usr/lib64/libcrypto.so